-These models are selected to capture both within-family and across-family variation.
-The Qwen models provide a limited scaling comparison within the same family, while Llama and Mistral introduce variation in model family and training recipe.
-All four are instruction-tuned, open-source models that are representative of current LLMs used in reasoning and multi-agent settings.
-This setup allows us to test whether persona and payoff effects are consistent across models or depend on model-specific inductive biases.

-Overall, the experimental pipeline proceeds as follows: we fix a game and scenario, vary persona and payoff conditions, generate independent decisions for each role using a given model, and evaluate the resulting joint outcome in terms of equilibrium attainment and type.
-By holding the underlying game constant while varying representation, this design isolates whether LLM agents behave as payoff-driven strategic reasoners or as identity-conditioned actors.
+We evaluate four instruction-tuned open-source models: \textbf{Qwen2.5-7B} and \textbf{Qwen2.5-32B}~\cite{qwen2025qwen25technicalreport}, \textbf{Llama-3.1-8B}~\cite{grattafiori2024llama3herdmodels}, and \textbf{Mistral-7B}~\cite{jiang2023mistral7b}.
+We select these models to capture within-family and across-family variation.
+The Qwen models provide a scaling comparison within the same family.
+Llama and Mistral introduce variation in the model family and training recipe.
+All four are instruction-tuned open-source models representative of those used in current multi-agent research.
+The selection tests whether persona and payoff effects hold across models or depend on model-specific inductive biases.
+The experimental pipeline fixes a game and scenario, varies persona and payoff conditions, generates independent decisions for each role, and records the joint outcome in terms of equilibrium attainment and type.
+Holding the game constant while varying representation isolates whether payoff structure or persona framing drives equilibrium selection.